128technology/docs/docs/config_domain-based_web_filter.md

 ## How it Works

-The SSR maintains a cache of the most frequently used URLs.
+The SSR maintains a cache of the most frequently used domains and URLs.
 As clients request URLs over HTTP, the SSR compares the request to the cache.
 If a requested URL is matched to one in the cache, then the information configured for the Category is used - allow or block.
 If the requested URL does not exist in the cache, the SSR makes a secure, authenticated, and asynchronous query to the Websense ThreatSeeker Cloud service for categorization of the URL.

-- While waiting for a response to the categorization query, the SRR will drop packets for the request.
-Clients will attempt to retransmit the request.
-If a configurable threshold of retransmissions is hit, the SRR will give up on categorization and allow the session.
+- While waiting for a response to the categorization query, the SSR will drop packets for the request.
+Clients are expected to retransmit the request.
+If a configurable threshold of retransmissions is hit, the SSR will give up on categorization and allow the session.
 - When a response is received, the cache is updated, and the category information in the service policy is applied.

 ### Configuring Web Filtering using the PCLI